Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 The Uefi image is the one provided in this same repository, you can find it [Here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/Uefi)

-You need a Magisk module to do the termux operations, you can download it [Here](https://github.com/evdenis/disk)

 # Español

 ## ¡Advertencia!